-From historic times, Ethiopia has provided some of the world’s best single origin premium coffees.
+From historic times, Ethiopia has provided some of the world’s best single origin premium coffee beans.
 In general, Ethiopian coffees are known for their complexity with a pungent, winey quality and a distinct wildness in their acidity.

 Coffee Growing Regions of Ethiopia